volatiletech/sqlboiler/README.md

 Flags:
       --add-global-variants        Enable generation for global variants
-      --add-panic-variants         Enable generation for panic variants
-      --basedir string             The base directory has the templates and templates_test folders -c, --config string              Filename of config file to override default lookup -d, --debug                      Debug mode prints stack traces on error -h, --help                       help for sqlboiler
+      --add-panic-variants         Enable generation for panic variants -c, --config string              Filename of config file to override default lookup -d, --debug                      Debug mode prints stack traces on error -h, --help                       help for sqlboiler